datastax/terraform-provider-astra/docs/resources/customer_key.md

 page_title: "astra_customer_key Resource - terraform-provider-astra"
 subcategory: ""
 description: |-
   astra_customer_key provides a Customer Key resource for Astra's Bring Your Own Key (BYOK).
+Note that DELETE is not supported through Terraform currently.
+A support ticket must be created to delete Customer Keys in Astra.
 ---

 # astra_customer_key (Resource)

 `astra_customer_key` provides a Customer Key resource for Astra's Bring Your Own Key (BYOK).
+Note that DELETE is not supported through Terraform currently.
+A support ticket must be created to delete Customer Keys in Astra.